sonictim/SMDupeRemover/README.md

 The second line prioritize deleting records with *Audio Files* in their path over files that do not contain it.

 Two examples of this are generated in the comments for you when you create this config file via the `--generate-config-files` tag.
-If you would like to see my full config, you can use the `--tjf` flag that will generate a config file with my personal settings
+If you would like to see my full config, you can use the `--tjf` flag that will generate a config file with my personal settings.

-### SMDupe_tags.txt
-When processing audio files in protools via Audio Suite, you can get lots of little tags added on to the end of filenames when creating this new media, but ultimately, it's a duplicate of something you already have in your library.  `SMDupe_tags.txt` is meant to be a list of these tags, but you can put **any text** you want to use as a flag for deletion in this list.

-> NOTE: `SMDupe_tags.txt` will only be processed with the --prune-tags or -t option
+If you are curious, this is my full config that works best for how I have my library organized.

+> CASE WHEN pathname LIKE '%TJF RECORDINGS%' THEN 0 ELSE 1 END ASC CASE WHEN pathname LIKE '%LIBRARIES%' THEN 0 ELSE 1 END ASC CASE WHEN pathname LIKE '%SHOWS/Tim Farrell%' THEN 1 ELSE 0 END ASC CASE WHEN Description IS NOT NULL AND Description != '' THEN 0 ELSE 1 END ASC CASE WHEN pathname LIKE '%Audio Files%' THEN 1 ELSE 0 END ASC CASE WHEN pathname LIKE '%RECORD%' THEN 0 ELSE 1 END ASC CASE WHEN pathname LIKE '%CREATED SFX%' THEN 0 ELSE 1 END ASC CASE WHEN pathname LIKE '%CREATED FX%' THEN 0 ELSE 1 END ASC CASE WHEN pathname LIKE '%LIBRARY%' THEN 0 ELSE 1 END ASC CASE WHEN pathname LIKE '%/LIBRARY%' THEN 0 ELSE 1 END ASC CASE WHEN pathname LIKE '%LIBRARY/%' THEN 0 ELSE 1 END ASC CASE WHEN pathname LIKE '%SIGNATURE%' THEN 0 ELSE 1 END ASC CASE WHEN pathname LIKE '%PULLS%' THEN 0 ELSE 1 END ASC CASE WHEN pathname LIKE '%EDIT%' THEN 1 ELSE 0 END ASC CASE WHEN pathname LIKE '%MIX%' THEN 1 ELSE 0 END ASC CASE WHEN pathname LIKE '%SESSION%' THEN 1 ELSE 0 END ASC duration DESC channels DESC sampleRate DESC bitDepth DESC
+BWDate ASC
+scannedDate ASC